SamisjZ/Robot-Arm-Servo/README.md

 in the code file "servo_Arm.ino" you will find a discription for the steps.

-after conneecting the circuit and run the code you can control the servo with the potentiometer from 90 degree angle to 0 degree angle as in the next pictur
+after conneecting the circuit and run the code you can control the servo with the potentiometer from 90 degree angle to 0 degree angle as in the next picture

 <img width="511" alt="servo arm controlled circuit" src="https://user-images.githubusercontent.com/86025722/122647833-d3614480-d12e-11eb-8287-63647509f221.PNG">